10 Most Dangerous Cities in Illinois (2023 Update)

 |Violent crimes in 2019:||375|

 Decatur is in the center of the state, some 180 miles southwest of Chicago.
 It is in the heart of the farm country, hence, its nickname as the Soybean Capital of the World.
 This part of Illinois is well-suited for agriculture, with nutrient-rich prairie soils and a flat landscape.
 Manufacturing is also a vital economic driver, fueled by Archer Daniels Midland (ADM) and Caterpillar, Inc.

-One unmistakable trait of Decatur is its distinctive smell coming from all the food manufacturing plants in the area.
+One unmistakable trait of Decatur is the distinctive smell coming from all the food manufacturing plants in the area.
 Unpleasant also describes the crime stats for this town.
-Nearly all major crime rates exceed the state averages.
+Almost all major crime rates exceed the state averages.
 Property crime is a significant issue, with 1,339 thefts and 32 cases of arson reported in 2019.
 Crime has been steadily increasing since 2015.

 (US Census Bureau, FBI)

 Peoria is an anomaly.
 It’s also another agricultural town, although farms remain in the surrounding area.
 Caterpillar and ADM have a strong influence on the city’s economy.
 In some ways, it’s an oasis in the middle of the corn and soybean fields, with many unique cultural attractions, parks, and a lively downtown.
 It’s one of the leading cities for healthcare in the state, hosting three hospitals.

 Peoria’s tarnished reputation goes back to the days before Al Capone discovered it.
 It’s a legacy that continues to this day.
 Figures for violent and non-violent crime far exceed the state averages.
 Homicides have increased since 2015, with significant spikes in assaults.
 Unlike the rest of the country, crime has risen steadily since 2013.
 A high poverty rate and lower household income likely play a role.

 7. Danville, IL

 |Average Household Income:||$33,525|